lawrenceevalyn/Olli-game/README.md

 ## To Do

-* figure out how the game will be played online
-* get game engine running
+* get basic game engine running
 * write tests for game engine
 * write tests for map
 * get basic map running